 - An incident report is completed for all allergic reactions.

-- Parents provide the student’s adrenaline injector and other medication within expiry date, where prescribed.
+- Where prescribed, the student’s adrenaline injector and other medication should be available at all times.

 - Adrenaline injectors are stored with a copy of the student’s ASCIA Action Plan.